krompaco/record-collector/docs/content-record-collector-net/en/updates/deploy-to-netlify-using-a-github-action.md

 ---
 This definition will deploy your site to your Netlify site's production URL on **push to main** and deploy a draft that will get a preview URL on push to any other branch.
 <!--more-->
+## Updated 2021-11-18

+YAML file now has .NET 6.0 support and npm steps for the CSS and JS setup in new default templates.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/97fc0268-36e9-408f-995c-13ed2605a11e/deploy-status)](https://record-collector.netlify.app/)

+## Secret variables

 You first need to add secrets to you GitHub repo for `NETLIFY_AUTH_TOKEN` and `NETLIFY_SITE_ID`, these are easily created/found in and copied from your Netlify site settings.